tldr-pages/tldr/GOVERNANCE.md

 ## II.
 Role transitions

-The main goal of these principles is to encourage a continuous replenishing of the management team via a **smooth transition flow between community roles** — from newcomer, to occasional contributor, to regular contributor, to maintainer.
+The following guidelines aim to keep the project vibrant and responsive, by ensuring a **smooth transition flow between community roles** — from newcomer, to occasional contributor, to regular contributor, to maintainer.
-This way the project can adapt in a flexible way to the the natural variations in availability and interest of its contributors, ensuring long-term resilience, and avoiding
-[single points of failure](https://en.wikipedia.org/wiki/Bus_factor).
+This way, the project should be able to adapt dynamically and flexibly to the natural variations in availability and interest of its contributors, improving long-term resilience, reducing the risk of burnout, and avoiding [single points of failure](https://en.wikipedia.org/wiki/Bus_factor).

-To this end, rather than assigning roles and tasks to people, these guidelines instead aim to **recognize the work that people already do**.
+To this end, rather than _assigning_ roles and tasks to people, these guidelines aim to **recognize the work that people already do**.
 Everyone is therefore encouraged to get involved and contribute to the project in whatever way they prefer, and we will strive to **get barriers out of the way** of these contributions.